huggingface/swift-transformers/README.md

 `swift-transformers` is a collection of utilities to help adopt language models in Swift apps.

-It tries to follow the Python `transformers` API and abstractions whenever possible, but it also aims to provide an idiomatic Swift interface and does not assume prior familiarity with [`transformers`](https://github.com/huggingface/transformers) or [`tokenizers`](https://github.com/huggingface/tokenizers).
+Those familiar with the [`transformers`](https://github.com/huggingface/transformers) python library will find a familiar but idiomatic Swift API.

 ## Rationale & Overview